AaronNovakDev/Healthapp_T1A3/assignemnt.md

 **R9**

 - *Develop an implementation plan which:*
-- outlines how each feature will be implemented and a checklist of tasks for each feature
+- *outlines how each feature will be implemented and a checklist of tasks for each feature*

+Created on the trello board

-- prioritise the implementation of different features, or checklist items within a feature
+- *prioritise the implementation of different features, or checklist items within a feature*

-- provide a deadline, duration or other time indicator for each feature or checklist/checklist-item
+- *provide a deadline, duration or other time indicator for each feature or checklist/checklist-item*

 Utilise a suitable project management platform to track this implementation plan - Yes - im useing a Trello Board.